JakeJing/world-language-map-asher/README.md

 When using this visualization, please cite:
 ```
 Asher, R.E. & Moseley, C. (2007).
 Atlas of the World's Languages.
 Routledge.
+Ranacher, P., Forkel, R., Efrat-Kowalsky, N. et al. (2025).
+A global and interoperable dataset of linguistic distributions derived from the Atlas of the World's Languages.
+Scientific Data 12, 1466. https://doi.org/10.1038/s41597-025-05828-6
 ```

 ## Contributing